 MBA students are required to undergo 6 weeks summer internship in relevant industry at the end of I year.

-MCA students are required to undergo 6 months training in relevant industry at the end of V semester.
+MCA students are required to undergo 6 months training in relevant industry at the end of III semester.

 BBA & BCA students are required to undergo 6 weeks summer internship in relevant industry at the end of II year.